-When it comes to elegant looking operating systems, unarguably, Apple’s Mac OS is one of the top contenders.
+When it comes to elegant-looking operating systems, Apple’s Mac OS is one of the top contenders unarguably.
 You can make your Manjaro look like MacOS in a few simple steps.

 Manjaro is a beautiful-looking Linux distribution based on Arch Linux distribution.
 It comes in 3 flavors, including the GNOME, KDE, and the lightest XFCE.
 You can further revamp your Manjaro PC by applying themes.
 Let’s take a look at how to install the McOS Theme in the Manjaro XFCE.

 Installing macOS Theme in Manjaro XFCE

-One of the best features in the XFCE is the ease with which eye candies can be installed.
+One of the best features of the XFCE is the ease with which eye candies can be installed.
 Here are the steps needed:

 Step 1) Download macOS Theme for Manjaro XFCE from the below link.
 Your downloaded file should look something like McOS-XFCE-Edition-II-1.tar.xz.

 Step 2) Extract the content.

 Step 3) Open the “Home” directory.
 Click “View” and select “Show Hidden Files.”

 Step 4) Create a new folder and name it as .themes.

 Step 5) Copy and paste the McOS-XFCE-Edition-II-1 folder into the .themes.

 Step 6) Launch the “Appearance” app and select the “McOS-XFCE-Edition-II-1”.
 You should immediately see the shiny new theme in action!

 Step 7) Open the “Window Manager” app and similarly select the new theme.

 If needed, you can change the button layout to show the control buttons on the left.
 Click and drag the buttons in the “Button layout” section.